go-delve/delve/Documentation/api/ClientHowto.md

 * RPCServer.ListPackageVars returns all global variables in all packages
 * PRCServer.ListLocalVars returns all local variables of a stack frame
 * RPCServer.ListFunctionArgs returns all function arguments of a stack frame
-* RPCServer.Eval evaluets an expression on a given stack frame
+* RPCServer.Eval evaluates an expression on a given stack frame

 All those API calls take a LoadConfig argument.
 The LoadConfig specifies how much of the variable's value should actually be loaded.
 Because of